JoeVirtual/KonFoo/docs/pointer.rst

      ('Structure.item', '0x0'),
      ('Structure.item.data', b'')]

-Declare a template on the fly.
+You can declare a template on the fly.

     >>> pointer = Pointer(data)
     >>> pprint(pointer.to_list(nested=True))